 The Company accounts for leases with its customers as operating leases.
 Rental income is recognized over the term of the respective lease or the length of a customer's stay, the majority of which are for a term of not greater than one year.
 The Company will reserve for receivables when it believes the ultimate collection is less than probable.
-The Company's allowance for uncollectible rents receivable was approximately \$4.5 million and \$4.4 million as of March 31, 2012 and December 31, 2011, respectively.
+The Company's allowance for uncollectible rents receivable was approximately \$4.4 million as of June 30, 2012 and December 31, 2011.